-As the trigger connector is used as an input, you can decide whether the input is 50 Ohm terminated or not.
+For the trigger input, you can decide whether it is 110 Ohm terminated or not.
 If you enable the termination, please make sure, that your trigger source is capable to deliver the desired current.
 If termination is disabled, the input is at high impedance.